Recognise the early signs that you are losing the audience, so that you can reconnect.

 4. You feel yourself trying to “convince” an audience.

-5. You operate in “should” mode, emulating what good speakers DO”, rather than how good speakers ARE.
+6. You operate in “should” mode, emulating what good speakers “do”, rather than how good speakers ARE.

 TED-style is good.
 Relatable works.
-If you’re gonna do it, do it well – don’t fake it.
-And then, why not go “beyond TED” to a style that is really you.
+If you’re gonna take a speaking style from someone else, don’t fake it.
+Even better, why not go “beyond TED” to a style that is really you.

 Rachael West is a coach, movement educator and strategic speaker coach.
 She has been supporting clients to communicate complex topics and make their talks stand out for over 15 years.
 Get in touch to learn more about how individual coaching and in-house workshops work, or to do something different for your next keynote.